 These controllers work by lowering the voltage of solar panels to match the voltage level of the battery bank.
 Once the battery has a full charge, the PWM charge controller can keep drawing small amounts of power to top off the battery and maintain the full charge throughout the day.

 AllPowers is an excellent choice for anyone looking for an affordable charge controller that is easy to operate.
-These devices are suitable for small solar arrays, RV solar systems, and more.
+These devices suit small solar arrays, RV solar systems, and more.
 However, they require an indoor installation.

 I like the LED display and the simple interface.
 Configuring this charge controller is easy, even if you’re new to managing your solar power system.